-Chiefly, Mr. Biffo goes off on one and shows off his hilarious abilities, but then there are the strange, wounded, oddball souls who populate the book with their demands of pictures in the often confounding pursuit of digital action.
+Chiefly, Mr. Biffo goes off on one and shows off his hilarious imagination.
+But then there are the strange, wounded, oddball souls who populate the book with their demands of pictures in the often confounding pursuit of digital action.

-At its peak, Digitiser (on the wholly anachronistic Teletext—even when it was running in the ’90s it was woefully outdated compared to magazines) was pulling in a million readers a week.
+At its peak, Digitiser (on the wholly anachronistic Teletext—even when it was running in the ’90s it was outdated compared to magazines) was pulling in a million readers a week.

 With a cast of insane characters such as Insincere Dave, Zombie Dave (who spewed forth stunningly vulgar discourse, cleverly masked behind zombie vernacular), the provocative Fat Sow, the Man Diaries (some of the most surreal writing ever achieved), and Mr. T (who was obsessed with bins, rather inexplicably), each edition was a marvel to behold.

-They went out daily, except for Sundays, and there are websites such as the longstanding Super Page 58 where you can go to find out more about this wonderful world, if you so wish.
+There were daily updates, except for Sundays, and there are websites such as the longstanding Super Page 58 where you can go to find out more about this wonderful world, if you so wish.
 That’s what websites used to look like back in the day, kids!